Motia Icon

 queryParams: [{ name: 'invite', description: 'Invite code' }],

-virtualEmits: ['notification.sent'],
+virtualEnqueues: ['notification.sent'],

 virtualSubscribes: ['user.invited'],

-includeFiles: ['../../assets/template.html']
+includeFiles: ['../../assets/template.html'],

-import { EventConfig } from 'motia'
+import { StepConfig, queue } from 'motia'

-const config: EventConfig = {
+export const config = {

 name: 'ProcessOrder',